emaphp/rollup-plugin-magento2/README.md

 Simple ES module bundling for Magento 2.

+**WARNING**: This plugin is purely experimental and should not be used in production environments.

 ## About

 This is a plugin for [Rollup](https://rollupjs.org/) that converts your Javascript modules written in ES6/ES7 to modules compatible with RequireJS.